-- 6. There are three different ways to handle the reporting of volume. - Use the stored calibration In this case, you can skip to Step 7, and begin collecting data. - Manually enter a drops/mL ratio value If you have done a previous calibration with a particular apparatus, you can enter the drops/mL ratio. - Perform an Automatic drops/mL calibration You can use a 10 mL graduated cylinder and perform this calibration (see "Calibrate Drop Volume" below for specific directions). - 7.
+- 6. There are three different ways to handle the reporting of volume. - Use the stored calibration In this case, skip to Step 7, and begin collecting data. - Manually enter a drops/mL ratio value If you have done a previous calibration with a particular apparatus, you can enter the drops/mL ratio. - Perform an Automatic drops/mL calibration You can calibrate the reagent reservoir or a buret (see "Calibrate Drop Volume" below for specific directions). - 7.
 Start data collection.
 Important: No data will be collected until the first drop falls through the Drop Counter's slot.
 Carefully center the spout of the reagent reservoir over the slot in the Drop Counter.
 Completely open the lower 2-way valve (the upper valve should still be set to a slow drop rate).
 You will now see pH vs. volume data being plotted on a graph.
-When you are satisfied that the titration has proceeded past the equivalence point, stop the data collection, and shut off the lower 2-way valve of the reagent reservoir. - 8.
-After collecting data, the program will allow you to view graphs of the first or second derivative vs. volume.
-Data from LabQuest or calculators can be imported into Logger Pro 3 for further analysis or enhanced display or printing capability.
+When you are satisfied that the titration has proceeded past the equivalence point, shut off the lower 2-way valve of the reagent reservoir and stop the data collection.